Los Angeles & Orange County Special Needs Trusts Attorney

 Some attorneys tell me they can prepare a Testamentary Special Needs Trust for me.
 What is the difference between a Testamentary Special Needs Trust and a Stand-Alone Special Needs Trust?

 A Special Needs Trust that is part of your own revocable Living Trust is called a Testamentary Trust.
 This means that it does not take effect until you pass away.
 While it is not a bad idea to set up a Testamentary Special Needs Trust, there can be certain drawbacks.
 For example, as part of the parents’ estate, a TestamentarySpecial Needs Trust could be subject to the parents’ creditors and lawsuit claims.
+Learn more about amending a living trust in california.

 In addition, grandparents or other persons who die before the parents cannot leave inheritances to it.
 Only the parents, or persons who die after the parents can fund a Testamentary Trust.
 If the grandparents die before the parents and leave an inheritance to a special needs child without a Stand-Alone Special Needs Trust, the inheritance, if over $2,000, will disqualify the child from crucial benefits until the inheritance is spent down.
 You can avoid all of these problems, and protect your child in many other ways by establishing a Stand-Alone Special Needs Trust for your special needs child.